snw35/kube-env-switch/README.md

 ## How to Use

 Clone the repo and open the `kube/envswitch.yaml` file.
-Customize the ENV variable values in the deployment at the bottom to set:
+Customise the ENV variable values in the deployment at the bottom to set:
   * `ENV_PATCH_JSON` with the ENV you want to change, and the value you want to set it to.

 You can configure the other ENV values to change the label selector and number of restarts to wait for, if desired.